 - Figure Out What You Spend Each Month.
 Some expenses, like rent, are the same every month.
 Others, like groceries, vary from one month to the next.
 For those categories, you can take an average to figure out how much to budget each month.
 If you have debts, don’t forget to include the payments as a budget item.

 - Set Aside Money for Occasional Expenses.
 Some expenses, like doctor visits or auto repairs, only come up once in a while.
 Figure out how much you need to spend on these every year, and divide the cost by 12.
 That way you can set aside money every month to cover these costs when they pop up.

 - Find a Way to Keep Track.
 You can write down your expenses each month the old-fashioned way, with a paper and pencil.
 However, modern tools such as spreadsheets make it easier.
-You can also use free apps like Mint or Mvelopes, or paid apps like You Need a Budget (YNAB), to track your spending automatically.
+You can also use free apps like Mint or Mvelopes, or paid apps like You Need a Budget (YNAB) or Tiller, to track your spending automatically.

 - Adjust Your Plan as Needed.
 There’s a good chance you won’t get all your budget numbers right the very first month.
 As you track your spending, you can shift dollars from the categories where you tend to run over budget to other areas where you stay under.
 Over time, you can work your way toward a budget that fits your needs.

 If you’ve already made a budget, but you have trouble sticking to it, maybe all you need is a different method.
 Envelope budgeting works for many people because it physically sets aside the amount of cash you can use for each budget category.
 There’s no way to overspend because once the money’s gone, it’s gone.

 If your problem is that your income varies from month to month, zero-based budgeting could be the right approach for you.
 With this system, you base your spending on how much you made last month – not how much you stand to make this month.
 This way, there’s no risk of falling short if your income turns out to be less than you expected.